Create a Trailhead Playground

 As you earn more badges, you might notice that some modules and projects use features that aren’t available in just any Trailhead Playground.
 In these modules, you have to sign up for a feature-specific trial org.
 If you’re working through the Fundraise with Nonprofit Cloud trail to learn about the Salesforce Nonprofit Success Pack (NPSP), for example, you’ll need to sign for an NPSP trial org.
 If you want to learn how to Prioritize Leads with Einstein Lead Scoring, you’ll need an org with Einstein Lead Scoring enabled.

-If you’re completing a hands-on challenge in a trial org, connect it to Trailhead as you would any other Developer Edition org: Choose Log in to a Developer Edition from the dropdown in the hands-on challenge, and enter the credentials for your trial org.
+If you’re completing a hands-on challenge in a trial org, connect it to Trailhead as you would any other Developer Edition org: Click the name of your org in the hands-on challenge, click Connect org, and enter the credentials for your trial org.

-If you’re just starting out on Trailhead, don’t worry—a badge will always tell you if and when you need to sign up for an org that’s different than the Trailhead Playground you got when you signed up.
+If you’re just starting out on Trailhead, don’t worry—a badge will always tell you if and when you need to sign up for an org that’s different from the playground you got when you signed up for Trailhead.